Procedure: S, Q and D general ledger codes management

 - This procedure applies to all new GLCs from this document’s effective date onwards.

-- A GLC is required for all grants and philanthropic funds to accurately identify income and expenditure in the University’s general ledger.
+- A GLC is required for all grants and contracts (excluding exempt non-research grants and contracts) and philanthropic funds to accurately identify income and expenditure in the University’s general ledger.

 - The requester is responsible for the creation of, changes to or closure of GLCs via the submission of the GLC Request eForm.